-The Company's reporting units are Accountemps, Robert Half Finance & Accounting, OfficeTeam, Robert Half Technology, Robert Half Management Resources and Protiviti, which had goodwill balances at December 31, 2010, of \$127.4 million, \$26.6 million, \$0.0 million, \$7.2 million, \$0.0 million and \$28.6 million, respectively, totaling \$189.8 million.
-There were no changes to the Company's reporting units or to the allocations of goodwill by reporting unit for the year ended December 31, 2010.
+The Company's reporting units are Accountemps, Robert Half Finance & Accounting, OfficeTeam, Robert Half Technology, Robert Half Management Resources and Protiviti, which had goodwill balances at December 31, 2011, of \$127.4 million, \$26.5 million, \$0.0 million, \$7.2 million, \$0.0 million and \$28.3 million, respectively, totaling \$189.4 million.
+There were no changes to the Company's reporting units or to the allocations of goodwill by reporting unit for the year ended December 31, 2011.

 The goodwill impairment assessment is based upon a discounted cash flow analysis.
 The estimate of future cash flows is based upon, among other things, a discount rate and certain assumptions about expected future operating performance.
 The discount rate for all reporting units was determined by management based on estimates of risk free interest rates, beta and market risk premiums.
 The discount rate used was compared to the rate published in various third party research reports, which indicated that the rate was within a range of reasonableness.
 The primary assumptions related to future operating performance include revenue growth rates and profitability levels.
 In addition, the impairment assessment requires that management make certain judgments in allocating shared assets and liabilities to the balance sheets of the reporting units.
 Solely for purposes of establishing inputs for the fair value calculations described above related to its annual goodwill impairment testing, the Company made the following assumptions.
-The Company assumed that year-to-date trends through the date of the last assessment would continue for all reporting units through 2010, followed by a recovery period in 2011 and 2012, using unique assumptions for each reporting unit.
-In addition, the Company applied profitability assumptions consistent with each reporting unit's historical trends at various revenue levels and, for years beyond 2012, used a 5% growth factor to calculate the terminal value at the end of ten years for each unit.
+The Company assumed that year-to-date trends through the date of the last assessment would continue for all reporting units through 2011, using unique assumptions for each reporting unit.
+In addition, the Company applied profitability assumptions consistent with each reporting unit's historical trends at various revenue levels and, for years 2013 and beyond, used a 5% growth factor to calculate the terminal value at the end of ten years for each unit.
 This rate is comparable to the Company's most recent ten-year annual compound revenue growth rate.
-In its most recent calculation, the Company used a 9.6% discount rate, which is lower than the 10.7% discount rate used for the Company's test during the second quarter of 2009.
-This decline in discount rate is primarily due to a decline in beta and the market risk premium.
+In its most recent calculation, the Company used a 9.5% discount rate, which is slightly lower than the 9.6% discount rate used for the Company's test during the second quarter of 2010.

 In order to evaluate the sensitivity of the fair value calculations on the goodwill impairment test, the Company applied hypothetical decreases to the fair values of each reporting unit.
-The Company determined that hypothetical decreases in fair value of at least 48% would be required before any reporting unit would have a carrying value in excess of its fair value.
+The Company determined that hypothetical decreases in fair value of at least 70% would be required before any reporting unit would have a carrying value in excess of its fair value.

-Given the current economic environment and the uncertainties regarding the impact on the Company's business, there can be no assurance that the Company's estimates and assumptions regarding the duration of the ongoing economic downturn, or the period or strength of recovery, made for purposes of the Company's goodwill impairment testing will prove to be accurate predictions of the future.
+Given the current economic environment and the uncertainties regarding the impact on the Company's business, there can be no assurance that the Company's estimates and assumptions made for purposes of the Company's goodwill impairment testing will prove to be accurate predictions of the future.
 If the Company's assumptions regarding forecasted revenue or profitability growth rates of certain reporting units are not achieved, the Company may be required to recognize goodwill impairment charges in future periods.
 It is not possible at this time to determine if any such future impairment charge would result or, if it does, whether such charge would be material.